Bhavik-Gilbert/Empire-Penguin/README.md

 The project is called `clucker`.
 It currently consists of a single app `microblogs` where all functionality resides.

 ## Deployed application
-This application has yet to be deployed
+The deployed version of the application can be found at: https://PenguinEmpire.pythonanywhere.com

 ## Installation instructions
 To install the software and use it in your local development environment, you must first set up and activate a local development environment.
 From the root of the project: